arabellas-craft/arabellas-craft.github.io/_posts/2025-11-24-divination-without-buying-anything.md

 **What you need:** Any book you like (poetry, novels, philosophy, sacred texts)

-**The history:** Bibliomancy is one of the oldest forms of divination.
-Ancient Romans did it with written texts.
-Medieval Christians opened the Bible at random for guidance.
-Writers, philosophers, and poets have always turned to books when they need clarity.
+**The history:** Romans opened the poet Virgil at random for answers.
+The emperor Hadrian is said to have landed on lines he read as a sign he'd succeed Trajan.[^8] Christians did the same with the Bible.
+Saint Augustine opened a New Testament at random and took the first passage he saw as his answer, and medieval church councils condemned the practice again and again.[^8]

 **How it works:** Think about your question.
 Open a book to a random page.
 Read the passage your eye lands on.
 The text gives you symbolic guidance for your situation.
 Advanced practitioners use multiple passages like tarot spreads for complicated questions.